Maybe you are asking yourself, what is local SEO marketing and why does it matter?

 5) Get More Reviews From Your Customers

-Reviews from customers are an important element in businesses.
+Reviews from customers are an essential element.
 Based on a survey done by Search Engine Journal, 88% of people trust online reviews.

-It doesn’t matter if it’s a positive or negative review, be sure to respond to it because it shows your customers that you care about their feedback.
+It does not matter if it is a positive or negative review, be sure to respond to it because it shows your customers that you care about their feedback.

-Based on experience, there are two places that are important, which needs focus the most are your Facebook page and Google My Business page.
+Based on experience, two places are necessary to focus the most are your Facebook page and Google My Business page.

-If you’d like to get your gold stars review seen in the search results, go to the Google Developers Structured Data page to enable Rich Snippets for Reviews and Ratings.
+If you would like to get your gold stars review seen in the search results, go to the Google Developers Structured Data page to enable Rich Snippets for Reviews and Ratings.

 6) Use Local Structured Data Markup

-Many business owners do not realize this – schema markup or structured data markup is very important and it should be added to your website’s code for search engines to get more information about your business.
+Many business owners do not realize this – schema markup or structured data markup is significant and it should be added to your website’s code for search engines to get more information about your business.

 How do you add this to your website?
-It can be added to your existing HTML microdata, the same goes to other tags used on your other web pages.
+It can be added to your existing HTML microdata, the same goes for other tags used on your other web pages.

-If you set this up correctly, you will have better chance to rank higher than your competitors.
-To check if your markup is properly implemented, use Google’s Structured Data Testing tool.
-From there, you can easily see if you’re doing it right and let you know the errors in your structured data so that you can fix them.
+If you set this up correctly, you will have a better chance to rank higher than your competitors.
+To check if your markup is implemented successfully, use Google’s Free Testing tool.
+From there, you can easily see if you are doing it right and let you know the errors in your structured data so that you can fix them.